simonsobs/PSpipe/project/ACT_DR6/dr6.rst

 Since it involves a large amount of spectrum computation, we are going to make full use of MPI capacities.
 The current dictionary is called ``global_dr6v4_bin50.dict`` and is located in the ``paramfiles`` folder.
 Then, we can use the codes in the ``python`` folder to run the pipeline sequentially.
-Here, we provide instructions to install and run the full process on interactive nodes;
- you can, of course, also submit it to NERSC standard nodes.
+Here, we provide instructions to install and run the full process on interactive nodes.
+You can, of course, also submit it to NERSC standard nodes.